A community relationships primer for exploration

 One simple but under-used way to work out how the company and company staff should behave in a new culture is by asking local people what is important to them.
 A discussion about appropriate behaviour sends the signal that you are making an effort to respect local mores, rules, and systems.
 When your employees and contractors are seen to be honouring local customs on a regular basis the signal of respect is reinforced.
 Some companies train their international and national staff (who often come from different parts of the country where customs may be different) in local context awareness, including cross-cultural communication, as part of their orientation.
 Some companies use local elders to provide such training.
 When word gets around that you are serious about learning this kind of knowledge local people feel that this shows respect.

-For a farmer, his fields are the most important thing he has in his life.
+For a farmer, their fields are the most important thing they have in their life.
 It is essential that you try and avoid damage to crops and disruption of farming activities.
 During exploration, be prepared to tweak the location of roads, survey lines and drill holes.
 Schedule activities for the non-growing season if you can.
 Having done everything that you reasonably can to avoid damage, you need to pay a fair rate of compensation and ensure the payment is made before you start work on the ground.
-Long term acquisition takes this to another level requiring negotiation of package(s) that commonly include a cash component, land replacement, housing, livelihood replacement and training.
+Long term acquisition to enable construction of infractructure and facilities takes this to another level requiring negotiation of package(s) that commonly include a cash component, land replacement, housing, livelihood replacement and training.

-In many places local suppliers are small, micro and medium enterprises (SMMEs) operating hand-to-mouth in a cash economy.
+In many places local suppliers are micro, small or medium enterprises operating hand-to-mouth in a cash economy.
 One significant change for local businesses that become company suppliers is the method of the payment for services moves from being a cash-based system to one where payment for goods and services is made days, weeks and months after the cost is incurred.
-They need to borrow money for day to day running and to fund the growth opportunities your business presents to them.
+They often need to borrow money for day to day running and to fund the growth opportunities your business presents to them.
 The cost of additional working capital – the interest rate they are charged on short-term borrowings – is often high and potentially ruinous.
 Late payment of invoices makes an already difficult situation much worse.

 Local jobs provide an important opportunity for local people to directly benefit from company activities.
 Jobs are one of the biggest contributions any company makes to the local economy and can help to solidify the relationship with host communities.
 However, perceptions of unfairness, opaque recruitment practices and disparity of expectations often lead to jobs becoming one of the biggest sources of community complaints.
 Something else to keep in mind is that you add to the pressure when you place too much attention on the company as the provider of jobs and not enough on the company as creator of employability opportunities.